 We exist to provide opportunity for emerging authors and artists, inspiration for writers and readers, a chance to engage with the literary scene in Berlin and beyond, and remain a source of support for other communities.

 SAND also fosters the independent literary and art scene in Berlin by promoting both local and international writers and artists that help solidify Berlin’s position as a world city.
-We collaborate with musicians, literary festivals, and artist cooperatives to hold regular events and workshops in the city, thereby aiming to bring diverse communities with similar interests closer together as well as enhance Berlin’s literary community.
+We collaborate with reading series, literary organizations, artists, and musicians to hold regular events and workshops in the city and beyond, thereby aiming to bring diverse communities with similar interests closer together as well as enhance Berlin’s literary community.
 Through this sense of community and our presence in the international literary scene, we aim to encourage dialogue and, most importantly, create excitement around quality literature and artwork.

 We are an all-volunteer team driven by our passion for literature and art.
 If you’re interested in joining us, check our Join page for current openings.

 SAND's editor in chief emeritus, Lyz Pfister is a freelance writer and translator living and working in Berlin.
 She is a published poet and the author of Eat Me.
 Drink Me., a food-and-culture blog that explores who we are through what we eat.
 She's currently working on her first book.

 Since arriving in 2012, Simone has been weaving her way through the literary scene in Berlin, dabbling in editorial work, publishing, and PR.
 Likely to be spotted in Templehof with a packet of salted almonds and a fine novel, she sees herself as a jack of some trades and master of none.

 Once famously described as "gentlemanly but unnecessary," Irishman Matthew Deery moved to Berlin in 2015.
 SAND's Copy Editor, he also works as an Online Editor for a large German company that definitely does something, that's for sure.